Selected

 heavyweights eyes the office.
 Among nine candidates

-Polish government, a former governor of the Krakow
+posts in the Polish government, a former governor of

-province, and the former mayor of Krakow in years
+the Krakow province, and the former mayor of Krakow

-Professor Andrzej Golas, has opted out of the race
+1998, Professor Andrzej Golas, has opted out of the

-after he failed to secure endorsement of any major
+race after he failed to secure endorsement of any

-party.
-He has backed a right-wing candidate with the
+major party.
+He has backed a right-wing candidate

 A stunning 34 independent electoral tickets has

-councilors will be elected by way of proportional
+elected by way of proportional representation but a

-the electoral board to field the final lists of
+board to field the final lists of candidates in

 When His Holiness, Pope John Paul II, on his latest